-In contrast to eukaryotes, for the most part, prokaryotes have not evolved internal cell structure or complex multicellularity.
+In contrast to eukaryotes, most prokaryotes have not evolved internal cell structure or complex multicellularity.
 Is this a sign of evolutionary inferiority, i.e., of an innate inability to generate increased morphological complexity despite the benefits that could be reaped?
-Given their enormous population sizes, their ability to recombine, and their presence on the planet for ~ 4 billion years, the supply of variation is hardly limiting for microbes, and as noted in Chapters 2 and 3, aspects of intracellular complexity and even multicellularity have emerged in some prokaryotes.
-The unavoidable conclusion is that morphological complexity is actively selected against in the prokaryotic world.
+Given their enormous population sizes, their ability to recombine, and their presence on the planet for ~ 4 billion years, the supply of variation is hardly limiting for microbes, and as noted in Chapters 2, 3, and 24, aspects of intracellular complexity and even multicellularity have in fact emerged in some prokaryotes.
+Thus, the unavoidable conclusion is that morphological complexity is actively selected against in the prokaryotic world.
 And if that is the case, what is the evidence that increased complexity is universally advantageous in eukaryotes?

 The evolution of root systems and support tissues enabled land plants to occupy ecological niches unavailable to microbes, and the evolution of predatory capacity in animals opened up new ways of living.
-Surely, such transitions were promoted by natural selection, although other modes of living were left behind, new survivorship challenges were encountered, and rapid rates of reproduction were relinquished.
+Surely, such transitions were promoted by natural selection.
+However, with such transitions, other modes of living were left behind, new survivorship challenges were encountered, and rapid rates of reproduction were relinquished.
 Moreover, the question remains as to whether all of the underlying genetic and cellular changes in such organisms were necessary antecedents to such adaptation, as opposed to being inadvertent by-products of such changes.
-For example, relative to their unicellular ancestors, in just a few tens of millions of years, the genomes of metazoans and land plants independently became bloated with nonfunctional, energetically costly, and mutationally hazardous DNAs such as mobile-genetic elements and large introns (Lynch 2007).
+For example, relative to their unicellular ancestors, in just a few tens of millions of years of evolution, the genomes of metazoans and land plants independently became bloated with nonfunctional, energetically costly, and mutationally hazardous DNAs such as mobile-genetic elements and large introns (Lynch 2007).
 Were all such embellishments essential tickets to the evolution of organismal complexity, somehow maintained in anticipation of future benefits?
 No credible mechanisms exist for such evolutionary prescience.
 More likely, many aspects of increased genome complexity simply reflect the reduced efficiency of natural selection against genomic insertions in larger organisms with reduced effective population sizes.

 There are at least three reasons why cellular / organismal complexity can be suppressed in certain lineages, while passively increasing in others.
 First, more complex features inevitably impose greater bioenergetic costs for construction and maintenance.
 For small cells with relatively low total energy budgets and large effective population sizes, even minor additions to the cellular repertoire can be efficiently opposed by selection unless there are immediate benefits.
-In contrast, larger cells with higher total energy budgets typically reside in populations with smaller effective population sizes.
-In the latter case, a given genomic addition will comprise a smaller fraction of the total energy budget.
-Combined with a higher power of random genetic drift, moderate-sized cellular additions will then be less visible to the eyes of natural selection, and subject to fixation in an effectively neutral fashion.
+In contrast, for larger cells with higher total energy budgets, a given genomic addition comprises a smaller fraction of the total energy budget.
+Combined with a higher power of random genetic drift (Chapter 4), resulting from populations with smaller effective population sizes, moderate-sized cellular additions will then be less visible to the eyes of natural selection, and subject to fixation in an effectively neutral fashion.
 These issues will be addressed more formally in Chapter 17, the main point here being that cell size alone can dictate the degree to which initially unnecessary (and sometimes weakly harmful) embellishments can become established in a population.